Herbert Allen Farmer: Background

-Federal agents had been on the trail of Jelly Nash for three years, since his escape from the federal penitentiary at Leavenworth, Kansas in 1930.
-At noon on June 16, 1933, Nash was finishing a beer inside the White Front cigar store and pool hall on the main street of Hot Springs, Arkansas when two special agents of the Department of Justice and the police chief of McAlester, Oklahoma grabbed him, hustled him into a waiting car and drove away.
+Federal agents had been on the trail of Jelly Nash for three years, since his escape from the federal penitentiary at Leavenworth, Kansas, in 1930.
+At noon on June 16, 1933, Nash was finishing a beer inside the White Front cigar store and pool hall on the main street of Hot Springs, Arkansas when two special agents of the Department of Justice and the police chief of McAlester, Oklahoma, grabbed him, hustled him into a waiting car and drove away.
 Their goal was to get Nash from Hot Springs back to Leavenworth to finish his sentence for armed robbery.

 Dick Galatas, owner of the White Front and "the official representative of the gangster world in Hot Springs," went directly to the police station in City Hall to the office of Dutch Akers, chief of detectives.
 Dutch Akers was deeply entangled with the racketeering operations of Hot Springs and at the same time was an informant for the FBI.
-It was he who, that morning, had notified his contact that Nash was in Hot Springs and at the White Front.
+It was he who, that morning, had notified his FBI contact that Nash was in Hot Springs and at the White Front.
 Akers began calling every police station between Hot Springs and Little Rock to report that a visiting businessman named George Miller—the name Nash went by around town—had been kidnapped.
 He and Galatas left the police station around 1 p.m. and Galatas went to collect Jelly Nash's wife Frances.

 In Benton, Arkansas, halfway to Little Rock, the agents' car was halted by a police roadblock: "three men with rifles and sawed-off shotguns."
 They were stopped again at the edge of Little Rock by "two police cars with riot guns."
 The agents and Nash were aware that the stops were delay tactics.
 "I hope we make it out of this state alive," Nash said, cryptically.

 At 2:34 p.m., from Galatas's house in Hot Springs, Chief Akers called the Little Rock police station.
 The officer in charge explained that there had been no kidnapping, that a fugitive was simply being returned to prison.
 The officer told Akers that the car had turned west at Little Rock, onto "the Joplin road."
 Until then Akers and Galatas had not been certain who had taken Nash, or where they were going.